Guest Post: Are You Too Distracted to Finish Reading This?

 I was recently catching up with a good friend in New York, and like many others, we were discussing the topic du jour: all the crazy sh*t we perceive happening around us.
 One example we touched on, amongst others, was the unbelievable mess up on the Oscars’ Best Picture Award.
 At this point, my friend had a particularly strong insight.
 He said, “Dude, we’re distracted!”

 He was right.
 And while the mix-up at the Oscars wasn’t exactly a life or death mistake, let’s not forget that distracted driving is quickly climbing the leaderboard of causes for automobile accidents and associated deaths around the world.
+If you’re involved in a car accident, consulting a skilled car accident attorney oklahoma city can be crucial in navigating the legal complexities and securing the compensation you deserve.
+These personal injury lawyers can also play crucial role in helping victims seek justice.
+Having a knowledgeable criminal defense lawyer can also make all the difference, especially when the consequences are severe.
+Also, the providence lawyer for car accidents may help you protect your rights in any lawsuit.

 There is no shortage of literature on the impact of new distractions—principally in the form of digital devices—on ourselves and our society.
 A recent study conducted by Microsoft suggests that human attention spans have fallen from 12 seconds in year 2000 to eight seconds now, which officially makes us less attentive than goldfish.
 I guess this helps support the argument that you need a quick operating system or else you may forget what you were supposed to be doing before your file even opens.